luanphandinh/go-dbs/README.md

 ```

 * Since Database and Schema a mostly the same stuff in MySQL, we will just care about tables.
-* Schema name will be used by postgresql.
+* Schema name will be used by `postgresql` and `mssql`.

+# ISSUES
+Data:
+* Please refer your data types as your database platform
+* Currently `go-dbs` *doest not support* centralized data types across platforms

 # TODO
 * Query Builder
 * Support Migrate Schema
 * Support check current database schema
-* Support get, set, create function for tables, columns